 I'll leave this ticket open in case Scott has any suggestions.

-#5 Updated by scott voth 11 months ago
+#5 Updated by scott voth over 9 years ago

 Thanks Boone - I looked at a bunch of (poorly named) plugins that have google doc in their name, but really refer to the Google's "doc viewer" - but then tried a plugin that simply allows you to use iframes in a page or post - "IFrame to Embed".
 I don't know if this would be a security concern or not - but that plugin let me embed a google doc very easily, using shortcodes on a non-Commons site.
 It seems that when you publish a google doc or form to the web - it always end up with a https url - so I am not sure if that would be an additional issue on the Commons or not.
 But Google docs provides an iframe embed code that is easy to copy/paste and convert to shortcode.
 Let me know your thoughts.
 Thanks.

-#6 Updated by Boone Gorges 11 months ago
+#6 Updated by Boone Gorges over 9 years ago

 - Status changed from Reporter Feedback to Rejected